haihuynh98/duhocuoe/wp-content/plugins/buttonizer-multifunctional-button/readme.txt

 = What's the difference between floating action buttons or other conversion buttons? =

 With Buttonizer you don't just add the same button to every page on your website.
 No, the key is that each action must be relevant.
-With the Buttonizer it&#39;s possible to add buttons to a select number of pages with "page rules", decide for each button if it shows on mobile and/or desktop, style your button with your own icons & colors, add social sharing buttons, Show the button on opening hours and make use of many more rules.
+With the Buttonizer it's possible to add buttons to a select number of pages with "page rules", decide for each button if it shows on mobile and/or desktop, style your button with your own icons & colors, add social sharing buttons, Show the button on opening hours and make use of many more rules.

 And the beauty of all: All actions are hidden in one button.
-The moment a visitor clicks on your Floating Action Button it will *pop* all specific buttons you&#39;ve set for that page.
+The moment a visitor clicks on your Floating Action Button it will *pop* all specific buttons you've set for that page.
 Track each single button in Google Analytics so you can see which actions your visitors prefer.

 In fact, Buttonizer is an addiction to use.
 Your website visitors will interact as never before.